IBM/db2sock-ibmi/toolkit/parser-hack/README.md

 Any HACK parser can be used to call this interface.
 The parser simply includes PaseTool.h, compile with -ltkit400, calls toolkit APIs.

-The parsers are dynamically loaded via SQL400Hack interfaces.
+The parsers are dynamically loaded via SQL400Hack(API) interfaces.
-Default parser is provided (toolkit-parser-hack, toolkit-parser-xml).
+Default parser is provided (toolkit-parser-hack).
 An environment variable allows any override any parser of your own (hack, xml, csv, etc.).

 ```